bvosk/bvosk.github.io/_posts/2016-07-24-installing-phoenix.md

 Follow the [Node.js download page](https://nodejs.org/en/download/). **Note that you need to install Node.js >= 5.0.0**.
 This is specified in the Phoenix installation guide, but I missed it in my first pass.
+I initially installed Node.js using `apt-get`, but that provides version that's incompatible with Phoenix.

-Since I'm on Ubuntu, I'll follow [these instructions](https://Nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) for Node.js v6:
+On Ubuntu, follow [these instructions](https://Nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) for Node.js v6:

 ```bash
 $ curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -